 Today a person has the right to a publicly financed interpreter when in contact with the health care.
 The new Swedish government has proposed that Swedish citizens and persons with a residence permit should pay for an interpreter themselves.
-Critics point out this risks to lead to situations where the health staff cannot fulfil their obligations to give the right health care needed.
+Critics point out this risks leading to situations where the health staff cannot fulfil their obligations to give the right health care needed.

-Swedish Council for Higher Education, available at https://bit.ly/3LmbEQB.
+Socialtjänstlag (2001:453) Svensk författningssamling.
+See also Socialstyrelsen, Social assistance, available at: https://bit.ly/3u05Wwb.